xbsoftware/enjoyhint/README.md

 });
 ```
 **Step Events**:
 * `onBeforeStart` - fires before the step is started.
+Return `false` to skip the step without rendering and advance to the next one (consecutive skips chain).
+Tour `onNext` does not fire for skipped steps.
 ```javascript
 var enjoyhint_script_steps = [
   {